getbraincloud/examples-unity/README.md

 ## Authentication

 Authentication has been updated with a new look!
 Check out the [Authentication README.md](./Authentication/README.md) for more information.
-This app will be updated as new features and authentication methods are added to brainCloud.
+This example will be updated as new features and authentication methods are added to brainCloud.

 ---

 ## BCAmazonIAP

-An example app demonstrating **Amazon In-App Purchases** and verification with brainCloud.
+This example demonstrates **Amazon In-App Purchases** and verification with brainCloud.
 Inside there is a [PDF](./BCAmazonIAP/amazonIAPTutorial.pdf) describing the steps you will need to take to get going.

+---

+## BCChat

+An example demonstrating the **Chat** service on brainCloud, which works on apps making use of brainCloud RTT.

+---

+## BCClashers

+This example showcases the **One-Way Match** and **Playback Stream** services in brainCloud.
+Check out the [Clashers README.md](./brainCloud%20Clashers/README.md) for more information.

 ---